gumbarros/Infidex/README.md

 ## How It Works

-Infidex uses a **data-agnostic lexicographic ranking model** that relies entirely on structural and positional properties of the match—no collection statistics (like IDF) influence the final ranking.
+Infidex uses a **data-agnostic lexicographic ranking model** that relies entirely on structural and positional properties of the match, no collection statistics (like IDF) influence the final ranking.
 This ensures explainable, intuitive results regardless of the corpus.

 ### Three-Stage Search Pipeline